-Best 200W+ Multi‑Port USB‑C Chargers (2026): Desk Setups Without Power Roulette
+Best 200W USB‑C Chargers (2026): Multi‑Port Picks for Desk Setups

 A multi‑port charger is supposed to remove friction: one brick, all your devices.

-In reality, the cheap ones turn your desk into a game of “which port gets the watts today?”—especially when you plug in a laptop and a phone at the same time.
+In reality, the cheap ones turn your desk into a game of “which port gets the watts today?”. especially when you plug in a laptop and a phone at the same time.

 The fix is simple: don’t run your charger at the edge of its limits.
 That’s why 200W+ chargers exist.